ukwa/webarchive-discovery/README.md

     * Software and format versions, integrate DROID, etc.
     * Published, Company, Keywords?
 Subject?
 Last Modified?
     * Higher quality XMP metadata?
+* Add Welsh and other language or dialect detection?
+* Require >= 3-grams for ssdeep to reduce hits/false positives.
 * Deadness (Active, Empty, Gone)
-* Fussy hashes of the text.
+* Facets like log(size), or small, medium, large, to boost longer texts
 * Compression ratio/entropy or other info content measure?
+Actually very difficult as decompression happens inline and so re-compression would be needed!
 * Events integration with SOLR.
 * Image analysis, sizes, pixel thumb to spot rescaled versions, sift features plus fuzzy hash?
     * Create reduced size image, and run clever algorithms on it...